Do You Need to Hire a Lawyer for Misdemeanor Charges?

 What types of crimes are commonly charged as misdemeanors?

-Common types of crimes that are charged as misdemeanors include: assault, battery, domestic violence first and second offense, DUI first offense, petit theft, drug possession (depending on the type and amount of drug), prostitution, trespass, shoplifting and vandalism.
+Common types of crimes that are charged as misdemeanors include: assault, battery, domestic violence first and second offense, DUI first offense, petit Las Vegas theft, Las Vegas drug possession (depending on the type and amount of drug), prostitution, trespass, shoplifting and vandalism.
 Traffic tickets are also considered misdemeanors.
 Most of the misdemeanors mentioned above carry jail time of not more than 6 months and a fine of up to $1,000.

 Of course, traffic tickets do not require jail time.
 However, a conviction for a misdemeanor domestic violence could result in a loss of custody of your children, mandatory classes and your inability to carry a firearm.
 Because the range of penalties is so diverse, depending upon the type of charges, it is important to at least consult an attorney if you are charged with a misdemeanor.